WE ONLY WANT THE EARTH | RESIDENCY AWARD 2

 - To develop new work across a five-month period*

 - We will work with the successful artist to document their progress and ask that aspects of the documentation be made available to A4 for use.

-We invite applications from artists based in Ireland who are seeking or have sought international protection.
+We invite applications from artists who are seeking or have sought international protection in Ireland.

 Due to the significant workload of the residency, artists who are currently in full-time undergraduate or post-graduate education cannot apply.

 Please note: Due to the high rental costs and difficulty securing accommodation in Dublin this award may be best suited to someone who currently lives in Dublin, Wicklow, Kildare, Meath or Louth.
 We welcome applications from outside these areas but please let us know on your application form how you will manage your accommodation and/or travel to Dublin.

 We invite radical, risk taking, bold, mischievous, and political proposals.
 This is a visual arts award, but we welcome proposals from artists with multidisciplinary approaches.